kataras/build-a-better-web-together/localization.md

 		})

 		// Note that,
-        // Iris automatically adds a "tr" global
-        // template function as well,
+		// Iris automatically adds a "tr" global template function as well,
-        // the only differene is the way you call
-        // it inside your templates and
+		// the only differene is the way you call it inside your templates and
-        // that it accepts a language code as
+		// that it accepts a language code as its first argument: {{ tr "el-GR" "hi" "iris"}}
-        // its first argument.
 	})
 	//